 In website videos, professor Fonseca explains that his idea was born in the realm of computer graphics.
 Those video pros use “particle systems” for creating natural-looking rain, flame, and smoke.
 Sound Particles adopts this technique for audio.
 So, instead of using a virtual camera in this space like a CGI artist would, Sound Particles uses a virtual microphone instead.

 The results are impressive.
 Beyond saving the time of recreating such soundscapes manually, the particle system technology sounds better and more natural than using synthesis; it uses original sound clips instead.

 Sound Particles is available in three versions, free, education, and full.
 The free software is limited to non-commercial projects, 50 particles, and 2 channels.
-The $299.99 USD version is completely unlimited, and can be downloaded from the Sound Particles website or the Mac App store.
+The $299.99 USD version is completely unlimited, and can be downloaded from the Sound Particles website.
 The educational version appears to be the same as the full version, and is free to applicants with education credentials.